-Responsibilities include: · Develop and implement a grant writing proposal process for BAFOL · Identify grant programs for which BAFOL could qualify (includes researching where to find appropriate funding) The Grant Writer will report directly to the President/CEO, Administrator, VP/Treasurer, etc. One committee member will be selected by the Board of Directors to act as the Grant Writing Committee Chair and Project Manager.
+Responsibilities include: · Develop and implement a grant writing proposal process for BAFOL · Identify grant programs for which BAFOL could qualify (includes researching where to find appropriate funding) The Grant Writer will report directly to the Administrator and the VP/Treasurer.
+One committee member will be selected by the Board of Directors to act as the Grant Writing Committee Chair and Project Manager.
 This is a volunteer position, and hours are flexible.
 Regular committee meeting attendance is required (via Skype, Web Chat, and/or text based communication)

 We encourage ALL interested individuals to first visit our ABOUT US page, and on our website to familiarize yourself with BAFOL's mission.
 Because, we are a 100% charitable ran and operated 501 (c)3 nonprofit organization.
 Thank you so much and we look forward to hearing from you.
 If interested, please fill out the Contact Us Form, and Miss Tiffany Proctor will follow back up with you.